readthedocs/readthedocs.org/docs/user/build-customization.rst

 Read the Docs has a :doc:`well-defined build process <builds>` that works for many projects, but we offer additional customization to support more uses of our platform.
-This page explains how to extend the build process using :term:`user-defined build jobs` to execute custom commands, and also how to :ref:`override the build process completely <build-customization:override the build process completely>`.
+This page explains how to extend the build process using :term:`user-defined build jobs` to execute custom commands, and also how to override the build process completely:

+`Extend the build process`_
+    If you are using Sphinx or Mkdocs and need to execute additional commands.

+`Override the build process`_
+    If you want full control over your build or are not using Sphinx or Mkdocs.

 Extend the build process